dewrz/Warzone1/README.md

 Today I'll be completeing a CTF on THM as continued practice and skill building.

 The scenario: So I work for an MSSP and I received multiple alerts that I have to triage to confirm if it's a true positive or negative.
-I will have to investigagte PCAPs for the IOC's.
+I will have to investigate PCAPs for the IOC's.
 They gave us Wireshark, Brim, and Network Miner for our investigation.

 We will first seek out the alert signature of a possible C2 by utilizing this search query in Brim: